razaghimahdi/Card-Drawer/README.md

 # Card Drawer

 `CardDrawer` is a library that allows developers to add a custom cool Drawer to their Jetpack Compose apps.
-The library provides a customizable drawer that lets users select items, with options for updating the selected date and other settings.
+The library provides a customizable drawer that lets users select items.

 [![](https://jitpack.io/v/razaghimahdi/Card-Drawer.svg)](https://jitpack.io/#razaghimahdi/Card-Drawer)